How can we help?

 The Static IP service is available on a large number of Orcon’s current and grandfathered broadband and Fibre plans.

-If you've having problems with your broadband or phone connection, it's important to try an isolation test.
-Devices that you have plugged into your phone lines can interfere with your broadband service, and an isolation test checks whether things such as the internal wiring of your house, a faulty ADSL filter, or another device is causing your problems.
+If you're having problems with your ADSL/VDSL broadband or phone connection, it's important to try an isolation test.
+Devices plugged into your jack points can interfere with your broadband, and an isolation test checks whether things such as the internal wiring of your house, a faulty ADSL filter, or another device is causing your problems.

-If you discover a piece of faulty equipment, it will either need to be replaced, or may simply require a new ADSL filter.
+If you discover a piece of faulty equipment, it will either need to be replaced or you may simply require a new ADSL/VDSL filter.

 If the test so far hasn't located the problem, try checking the following equipment too:

 Modem: The best way to test your modem is to take it to someone else's place and plug it in there.
 This will confirm whether or not the problem lies with the modem.
-If you have tried all the jackpoints in your home with no success, but your modem works elsewhere, then you may have a wiring issue.
-Please contact us at https://www.orcon.net.nz/request_support.
+If you have tried all the jack points in your home with no success, but your modem works elsewhere, then you may have a wiring issue.
+Please contact us.

 Computer: If you do have another computer, connect it directly to your modem via the LAN/Ethernet cable and see if it makes a difference.

-What are your DNS server addresses?Our DNS Servers are:
+What are your DNS server addresses?Our DNS server addresses are:

 Preferred DNS Server: 121.98.0.1